The popularity of DDR German Shepherds, also known as Deutsches Demokratische Republik German Shepherds, has been growing for many years now.

 They continue to work with police and military forces throughout the world.

 Their intelligence allows them to continue to be the first choice as working dogs, and they continue to impress with their tracking skills.
+They are incredible search and rescue dogs and extremely helpful with missing person cases.

-Will a DDR German Shepherd Protect a Family?
+Will a DDR German Shepherd protect a family?

-They consider themselves being part of your pack and they will use their natural protective instincts to guard your family, your home, and your yard from harm.
+DDR dogs are very loyal to their owners and families.
+They consider themselves to be part of your pack, and they will use their natural protective instincts to guard your family, your home, and your yard from harm.

 Although you should always take precautions of your own to keep your home and family safe, your DDR German Shepherd will happily stand up and guard.

-Do DDR German Shepherds have Hip Dysplasia?
+Do DDR German Shepherds have hip dysplasia?

-The standard GSD still has hip dysplasia that gets passed down from generation to generation.
+DDR German Shepherds rarely have hip dysplasia due to careful weeding during breeding practices in East Germany.
+The standard GSD still has hip dysplasia, which is passed down from generation to generation.

-However, when under veterinarian care there are a variety of helpful solutions to make your dog more comfortable when living with hip dysplasia.
+On a rare occasion, it is possible that a DDR German Shepherd may develop hip dysplasia.
+However, under veterinarian care, there are a variety of helpful solutions to make your dog more comfortable when living with hip dysplasia.

 When choosing to welcome a DDR German Shepherd into your home, make sure you choose to deal with a reputable breeder that truly cares for the breed and has good breeding practices.